 - Established direct lines of communication between leaders of The Black Student Association (BSA) with both campus leadership and Faculty Senate leadership.

-- Partnered with Sodexo for a Diversity Summit for key campus leaders.
+- Partnered with Sodexo for a Unity and Belonging Symposium for key campus leaders.

-- Further developed self-directed learning opportunities for faculty and staff, as well as added opportunities for shared experiences and discussion in areas related to diversity, equity, and inclusion.
+- Further developed self-directed learning opportunities for faculty and staff, as well as added opportunities for shared experiences and discussion in areas related to hope, unity and belonging.

 - University You at Belmont